archtechx/alpine-typescript/README.md

 </details>

 **`app.ts` highlights:**
-- It's a good idea to declare the `Alpine` property on `Window` in case you need to use `window.Alpine`
+- It's a good idea to declare the `Alpine` property on `Window` in case you need to use `window.Alpine`.
+The library provides an interface for this.
 - We initialize each component by calling `component()`
 - We import Alpine *after* this package